Skip to main content

 Two commanders.
 A treaty neither of them wanted.

-A negotiation that is supposed to be strategic and keeps becoming personal.
+A negotiation that is supposed to be strategic and keeps becoming something else.

-Both commanders are competent, both are guarded, and both are watching the other with the professional attentiveness of someone who is trying to find a weakness.
+Both are watching the other with the professional attentiveness of someone trying to find a weakness.

-The reader can see that the attentiveness itself is the problem.
-They are both paying too much attention.
+The reader can see the problem before either character can: the attentiveness itself is the weakness.
+They are both paying too much attention to someone they are supposed to regard as an obstacle.

 Not wrong, not misunderstanding, just filtering the same moment through two completely different histories of being alone.

-By the time the moment finally comes, you have been carrying both of them for so long.
+By the time the moment finally comes, you have been carrying both of them for so long that you feel it twice.

 A figure standing on a ship deck, watching stars blur past the viewscreen